tohojo/bufferbloat-net/content/ecn-sane/wiki/rules.md

 ## BLUE - we are GO for ECN on EVERYTHING!

 This group is well populated currently outside this project.
+In addition [Jake Holland is blue with yellow stripes](jholland_ecn_position).

 ## GREEN - ECN is safe for universal deployment